 Then you can clamp a Vise Grip plier onto the shaft (at a location where no seal or impeller will be).
 Using a big hammer, pound on this Vise Grip trying to drive it out of the splines in the crankshaft.
 You might mark it somewhere so you would have an idea if it starts to move.
 Try to pound it out, let it set again.
 Pound on the lower end, trying to at least move it a tad bit.
 Pound on the pliers again.
 You do not really care if it mars the shaft IF it is in a location where no seals are located as you can file that down later .

 You may have to beat on it repeatedly over a few days and all the while trying to rap it also sideways to loosen the rusted in connection.
 When you put it back be sure to grease the splines with waterproof (boat trailer bearing) grease.

-then will have to file off the marks on the shaft as the water pump housing and
+and then will have to file off the marks on the shaft as the water pump

 Unless you've damaged those non-critical areas, you can just file the marks down and use it as is.
 A lot of machine shops can spray new metal on minor corrosion pits (and Vice-Grip marks), then regrind to the original outside diameter.
 Replacement shafts are around $170, so reworking your's if the functional ends are OK is readily acceptable.

 Here, showing the powerhead removed from the exhaust housing for clearer understanding, with the driveshaft as it would be when stuck & upside down